kod3r/EbayDealsScraper/README.md

 # EbayDealsScraper
-Web scraper for eBay's Global Daily Deals using Python Scrapy.
+A basic Web scraper for eBay's Global Daily Deals using Python Scrapy.